Arizona Leisure - Vacation Guide

 Map showing the full Route 66 route from Chicago to Santa Monica

 The history of U.S. Route 66 is deeply woven into the story of America, symbolizing freedom, opportunity, and the spirit of the open road.
-Established in 1926 as part of the nation’s first highway system, Route 66 stretched more than 2,400 miles from Chicago to Santa Monica, connecting eight states and hundreds of communities along the way.
-Known as the “Mother Road,” it played a vital role during the Great Depression, serving as a major route for westward migration and economic growth, and later became a cornerstone of American road trip culture before being officially decommissioned in 1985.
+Established in 1926 as part of the nation’s first highway system, Route 66 stretched more than 2,400 miles from Chicago to Santa Monica, connecting eight states and hundreds of communities.
+Known as the “Mother Road,” it played a vital role during the Great Depression and later became a cornerstone of American road trip culture before being officially decommissioned in 1985.

 The basic path that Route 66 would take was cultivated in the very early 1800s, when American pioneers were beckoned westward into unsettled areas.
 In pursuit of adventure, land ownership and the riches of gold and silver, the pioneers went west of the Mississippi eventually penetrating all the way to the Pacific Ocean.
 Traveling by horseback and wagon train they forged trails that became corridors for others to follow.